Product added to cart

 Different Types of Olympic Plates

-To summarise all the different kinds of weight plates you will find available to buy on the market we have provided an overview of each type: rubber coated, technique, bumper and competition weight plates, fractional plates and cast iron.
+To summarise all the different kinds of weight plates you will find available to buy on the market we have provided an overview of each type: rubber coated, technique, bumper, competition weight plates, fractional plates and cast iron.

 Rubber Weight Plates

 Rubber weight plates are exactly the same as cast iron weight plates, but with an extra layer of rubber coating for safety, protection and longevity.
 The rubber coating helps both the weight plate and the floor to a certain degree, and will ensure that the plates are longer lasting and harder wearing.

 One step up within this section is urethane coated plates.
 These are generally the same dimensions and shape as rubber plates, but are much more durable and less susceptible to markings and cosmetic damage.
 As well as marking less easily, these plates will not mark your floor, walls and other equipment like rubber plates will.
 They also have the benefit of not offgassing, which some rubber products do in gym environments creating an often unpleasant smell.

 With rubber coated weight plates, it is quite common to see terms like “non-standard Olympic plates”.
 Non-standard Olympic plates are plates which are made to fit Olympic sized bars but have a reduced circumference when compared with a traditional Olympic weight plate.

 Technique Bumper Weight Plates

 A bumper plate is a solid rubber weight disc which can be safely used for performing Olympic lifts and can be dropped from a height during exercises like snatches and presses.
 The purpose of bumpers is to create a safe environment and allow certain exercises to be performed without the risk of damages to the floor, equipment or athlete.

 Strength and conditioning coaches and gyms have long been using Olympic lifts in training, and weightlifting as a sport relies upon this core set of movements that require the use of bumper plates.